mohammadsalehnia/design-patterns/README.md

 # Laravel Design Patterns Examples

 Welcome to the Laravel Design Patterns Examples repository!
-This repository is dedicated to practicing and learning design patterns within the Laravel 10 framework.
-Here you will find various design pattern implementations and examples specifically tailored for Laravel projects.
-There are also some examples for learning design patterns in general.
+This repository is a personal project for practicing and learning design patterns within the Laravel 10 framework.
+Here you will find some design pattern implementations and examples specifically tailored for Laravel projects, as well as some general design pattern examples.

 ## Table of Contents